rhenaldkarrel/museum-of-candy/README.md

 ## About

 This is a project for the Section 13 Bootstrap practice on Web Developer Bootcamp course by Colt Steele on Udemy.
-The project called as Museum of Candy Project.
+This project called Museum of Candy Project.

 <a name="features"></a>